Dream of the Red Chamber: More than a boring Chinese novel

 That combination of cosmic awareness + human heartbreak + self‑destructive pride is why she is the perfect character to mirror the audience's own inner contradictions and self-sabotage.

-Because it does what no other book before or since has pulled off at this level:
+In modern times, its better to just watch the 50-episode show.
+The novel is very hard to read and understand.
+That said, the literature is great cecause it does what no other book before or since has pulled off at this level:

-Perfect three‑religion synthesis in one family saga
+Three‑religion synthesis in one family story

-Encyclopedia of human experience disguised as gossip
+Encyclopedia of human experience disguised as drama and mundane slice of life

-It shows the rise and fall of a real aristocratic clan(Cao Xueqin, our author's own family got raided IRL).
+It shows the rise and fall of a real aristocratic clan (Cao Xueqin, our author's own family got raided IRL).

-You feel the garden parties as peak civilization, the genetic lottery as something you missed out, the love triangle as soul‑crushing, even when it hints the collapse as inevitable from the start.
+You feel the garden parties as peak civilization, the genetic lottery as something you missed out, the love triangle as soul‑crushing (even when it hints the collapse as inevitable from the start).

 Then, the monk says "I told you so" right at the end and it recontextualizes everything you have read and lived so far.